 Our vision is a community that is aware of and committed to the efforts of Court Advocates for Children to secure safe, permanent, and loving homes for the abused and neglected children in Kittitas County.

 We need your help to fulfill our mission and vision.
-Without the support of the Kittitas County community we will not be able to provide advocacy for the vulnerable children.
+Without the support of the Kittitas County community, we will not be able to provide advocacy for vulnerable children.